Start for free

 Odoo Community Hosting: The Ownership Path

-Odoo Community is strictly self-hosted.
+Odoo Community is self-hosted.
 Odoo does not provide an official SaaS option for this edition.
-Self-hosting for Odoo Community makes you both the architecture and guardian of your system.
-This means your technical team or hosting partner will be responsible for the full Odoo Stack, which includes managing:
+That means your technical team or hosting partner is responsible for the full Odoo stack, including:

 • Web server